marcosnils/bin/README.md

 ## Usage

-Install a realse from github with the following command:
+Install a release from github with the following command:

 ```
 bin install github.com/kubernetes-sigs/kind # installs latest Kind release